Natural gas vehicle: Inherent advantages/disadvantages between autogas (LPG) power and NGV

 Autogas, also known as LPG or propane, has a different chemical composition.
 However, it is still a petroleum-based gas produced from refining petroleum oil and has several inherent advantages and disadvantages, as well as noninherent ones.
 The inherent advantage of autogas over CNG is that it requires far less compression (20% of CNG cost), is denser and easier to store as at this lower pressure it is a liquid at room temperature, and thus requires far cheaper tanks (consumer) and fuel compressors (provider) than CNG.
 As compared to LNG, it requires no chilling (and thus less energy) or problems associated with the extreme cold such as frostbite.
 Like NGVs, it also has advantages over gasoline and diesel in terms of cleaner emissions and less wear on engines than gasoline.
 A major drawback of LPG is its safety.
 The fuel is volatile and flammable, and the fumes are heavier than air, which causes them to collect in a low spot in the event of a leak, making it far more hazardous to use.
-More care is needed in handling.
+More care is needed in handling this.
 Besides this, LPG (40% from Crude Oil refining) has historically been more expensive than Natural Gas, even though the energy density per weight is higher.